khoasdyn/RabbitHole/rabbit-hole-prd.md

 The level-up moment should feel rewarding and significant.
 It's one of the key dopamine loops that keeps users coming back.

-### Flow 5: Switching topics
+### Flow 5: Switching questions

 ```
 User is on any screen
-  → Navigation includes a way to access topic management
+  → Navigation includes a way to access question management
     (e.g., a top-left menu or a dedicated tab)
-  → Topic management screen shows:
+  → Question management screen shows:
-    - Current active topic with its level and progress
+    - Current active question with its level and progress
-    - Previously explored topics (with their saved progress)
+    - Previously explored questions (with their saved progress)
-    - "Explore something new" button → returns to the topic input screen
+    - "Explore something new" button → returns to the question selection screen
-  → Tapping a previous topic reactivates it and resumes from saved progress
+  → Tapping a previous question reactivates it and resumes from saved progress
-  → Tapping "Explore something new" opens the freeform topic input
+  → Tapping "Explore something new" shows the curated question selection
-  → Only one topic is active at a time in the content feed
+  → Only one question is active at a time in the content feed
 ```

-This flow encourages depth (one topic at a time) while allowing the user to pivot whenever they want without losing progress on previous explorations.
+This flow encourages depth (one question at a time) while allowing the user to pivot whenever they want without losing progress on previous explorations.

 ## App structure and navigation